Yunoki Station (Fuji)

 Yunoki Station (柚木駅, Yunoki-eki) is a railway station on the Minobu Line of Central Japan Railway Company (JR Central) located in the city of Fuji, Shizuoka Prefecture, Japan.

 Lines

 Yunoki Station is served by the Minobu Line and is located 1.5 kilometers from the southern terminus of the line at Fuji Station.

 Layout

 Yunoki Station consists of dual opposing elevated side platforms.
-The unmanned station building is located underneath the platforms, and has automated ticket machines and automated turnstiles.
+The unstaffed station building is located underneath the platforms, and has automated ticket machines and automated turnstiles.